Loop Shuttle: History

 Opportunity for a continuous "L" line around the Loop was realized in 1969, when modifications were underway to allow through service of the Lake Street branch to the newly completed Dan Ryan branch.
 Prior to this all trains ran counter-clockwise, with Ravenswood and Evanston Express trains using the outer track and Lake Street trains using the inner track.
-The new Lake–Dan Ryan Line began on September 28, 1969 and Loop Shuttle service began two days later on September 30.
+The new Lake–Dan Ryan Line began on September 28, 1969, and Loop Shuttle service began two days later on September 30.
 The Ravenswood Line would continue operating counter-clockwise via the outer track and Evanston Express trains would shift to operating clockwise around the inner track on September 30.

 The Loop Shuttle was quietly discontinued on September 30, 1977 as a cost-cutting measure.
 After the Loop Shuttle's discontinuation, the Evanston Express remained the only route to run clockwise around the Loop.
-Full time service around the inner loop was restored with the introduction of the Orange Line in 1993 and later the Pink Line in 2006.
+Full-time service around the inner loop was restored with the introduction of the Orange Line in 1993 and later the Pink Line in 2006.

+Present-day usage

+During service disruptions that prevent trains from operating into the Loop, CTA may provide a shuttle train to retain access at all Loop stations.
+The service allows riders to transfer between rail replacement buses or trains rerouted via the subway to mitigate travel impacts.
+Recently, CTA has operated a counter-clockwise Loop Shuttle during the replacement of the Wells Street Bridge and renovation of the Ravenswood Connector in 2013 and 2015, respectively.